delujan/project2-MovieApp/README.md

 # Movie Ticketing Application

 ## Description
-This was a group project consisting of 3 people.
-While the project was a collaborative effort, each had a primary focus of frontend, backend, or testing.

 This application allows a New User to first, register an account.
 After registering, they can login and view available Movies and Showtimes at the local Theater.
 The Customer can then select a Movie to watch at their preferred time, given there are available seats for their selection.